Bebe Rexha Shares Photo Of Her Peeing While Brushing Her Teeth

 The Jonas Brothers’ tour, “Happiness Begins,” will go across North America until December.
 Bebe is scheduled to open for them for the majority of the shows.

-Earlier today, the “I Got You” hitmaker shared a shot of her on stage and expressed her thoughts after the opening night.
+Earlier today, the “I Got You” hitmaker shared a shot of herself on stage and expressed her thoughts after the opening night.

 “Night 1 of the #HappinessBeginsTour was amazing!
 Can’t wait for everyone to finally see this show that we’ve been working soooo hard on!
 Miami you were absolutely lovely,” she captioned her Instagram photo.

 Last month, Bebe teamed up with British producer Jax Jones on the track “Harder.”
 The future hit has been streamed over 15 million times and is set to be on Jones’ debut album, Snacks (Supersize).
-So far, the single has peaked at No. 41 in Ireland, No. 45 in the U.K, and No. 64 in Sweden.
+So far, the single has peaked at No. 41 in Ireland, No. 45 in the U.K., and No. 64 in Sweden.

 With over 36.4 million monthly listeners on Spotify, Bebe Rexha is currently the 22nd most-played act in the world.
 Her collaboration with The Chainsmokers, “Call You Mine,” is her most played song at the moment with over 125 million streams.

-Her biggest single to date, “Meant To Be,” featuring Florida Georgia Line became a worldwide smash and topped the U.S. Hot Country Songs chart, while peaking at No. 2 on the U.S. Billboard Hot 100.
+Her biggest single to date, “Meant To Be,” featuring Florida Georgia Line, became a worldwide smash and topped the U.S. Hot Country Songs chart, while peaking at No. 2 on the U.S. Billboard Hot 100.

-To keep up with Bebe’s journey on The Jonas Brothers tour, follow her Instagram account which boasts over 8.9 million followers.
+To keep up with Bebe’s journey on The Jonas Brothers tour, follow her Instagram account, which boasts over 8.9 million followers.